P-p-H-d/mlib/README.md

 ##### void bitset\_get\_str(string\_t str, const bitset\_t array, bool append)

-Generate a string representation of the bitset 'array' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
+Generate a formatted string representation of the bitset 'array' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
 This method is only defined if the header 'm-string.h' was included before